pantheon-systems/documentation/source/content/drupal-migration.md

 #### Pantheon Dashboard + Drupal 8

-Use [Upgrade a Site Created With the Pantheon Dashboard to the Latest Version of Drupal](/guides/drupal-hosted-createdashboard-set8) to start your migration or upgrade if you used the Pantheon Dashboard to create your Drupal site, and your site requires the version to be set to Drupal 8.
+Use [Upgrade a Site Created With the Pantheon Dashboard to the Latest Version of Drupal](/guides/drupal-hosted-createdashboard-set8) to start your upgrade if you used the Pantheon Dashboard to create your Drupal site, and your site requires the version to be set to Drupal 8.

 ### I created my site with the Pantheon Dashboard

 #### Pantheon Dashboard

-Use [Upgrade a Drupal Site to the Latest Version of Drupal](/guides/drupal-hosted) to start your migration or upgrade [here](/guides/drupal-hosted) if you used the Pantheon Dashboard to create your Drupal site, and your site has no additional requirements such as: Multidev, Build Tools, Drupal version set to 8, or the  `drupal-project` or `drupal-recommended` upstream.
+Use [Upgrade a Drupal Site to the Latest Version of Drupal](/guides/drupal-hosted) to start your upgrade if you used the Pantheon Dashboard to create your Drupal site, and your site has no additional requirements such as: Multidev, Build Tools, Drupal version set to 8, or the  `drupal-project` or `drupal-recommended` upstream.

-## Move to Drupal From Another Platform
+## Migrate From Another Platform

 Developers have migrated tens of thousands of Drupal sites to Pantheon to take advantage of our WebOps workflows and amazing platform.
 Composer is the optimal solution to manage packages and dependencies on Pantheon for Drupal development (Version 8+).

 There are different starting points for your migration depending on your Drupal version and dependency management setup.

-### I Use Composer
+### I use Composer

 #### Drupal + Composer

 Use [Migrate a Composer Managed Drupal Site from Another Platform](/guides/drupal-unhosted-composer)to start your migration if you have a Composer-managed site.

-### I Do Not Use Composer
+### I do not use Composer

 #### Drupal without Composer

 Use [Migrate a Drupal Site from Another Platform](/guides/drupal-unhosted) to start your migration if you have a Drupal site that *does not* use Composer.

+### Legacy Drupal

+#### I have a legacy Drupal site

-This is also the starting point you should use if you have a legacy Drupal site (such as Drupal 7) based on the [drupal/legacy-project](https://github.com/drupal/legacy-project/blob/9.1.x/composer.json) template or a similar non-composer managed structure.
+Use [Migrate a Drupal Site from Another Platform](/guides/drupal-unhosted) to start your migration  if you have a legacy Drupal site (such as Drupal 7) based on the [drupal/legacy-project](https://github.com/drupal/legacy-project/blob/9.1.x/composer.json) template or a similar non-Composer managed structure.

 ## More Resources